 - 1. The purple oblong top left is the Pop-up Toolbar - 2.
 The blue oblong on the right is the Editing Panel - 3.
-The red circle is the Hamburger - 4.
+The red circle shows what is called the "Hamburger" - 4.
 The green oval has save, view, and preview options